-Shares Available to Initial Price (in the relevant Share Class currency) Minimum Initial Subscription Amount (in EUR or equivalent amount in the relevant Share Class currency) Subscription Commission A Insurance companies of Generali Group as well as funds and mandates of the Generali Group and any other investors at the discretion of the Board of Directors companies of 100 500 Group as well as I mandates of the Specific to the Income Partners Group and any other Asian Debt Fund Sub-fund: at the discretion of 1,000,000 N/A В Institutional Investors 100 10,000 N/A С Institutional Investors 100 500 N/A D Retail Investors 100 500 Up to 5% for all the Sub- funds except for Bond/ Debt Sub-funds for which it will be up to 3% D1 Retail investors approved by the Board of Directors 100 500 N/A Е Retail investors 100 500 Up to 3% for all the Sub- funds except for Bond/ Debt Sub-funds for which it will be up to 2% G Institutional Investors approved by the Board of Directors 100 10,000,000 N/A R Financial intermediaries that are prohibited by the local laws or regulations applicable to them to receive and/or keep any commissions or other nonmonetary benefits.
+Shares Available to Initial Price (in the relevant Share Class currency) Minimum Initial Subscription Amount (in EUR or equivalent amount in the relevant Share Class currency) Subscription Commission A Insurance companies of Generali Group as well as funds and mandates of the Generali Group and any other investors at the discretion of the Board of Directors 100 500 Specific to the Income Partners Asian Debt Fund Sub-fund: 1,000,000 N/A В Institutional Investors 100 10,000 N/A С Institutional Investors 100 500 N/A D Retail Investors 100 500 Up to 5% for all the Sub- funds except for Bond/ Debt Sub-funds for which it will be up to 3% D1 Retail investors approved by the Board of Directors 100 500 N/A E Retail investors 100 500 Up to 3% for all the Sub- funds except for Bond/ Debt Sub-funds for which it will be up to 2% G Institutional Investors approved by the Board of Directors 100 10,000,000 N/A G1 Institutional Investors approved by the Board of Directors.
+100 50,000,000 N/A R Financial intermediaries that are prohibited by the local laws or regulations applicable to them to receive and/or keep any commissions or other non- monetary benefits.
 Distributors rendering portfolio management and investment advice on an independent basis.
 Distributors providing non independent advice who have agreed with their clients not to receive and retain any commissions.
-100 500 N/A Z Investors having concluded a discretionary management agreement with entities of the Generali Group as well as funds and mandates of the Generali Group that are prohibited by the local laws or regulations applicable to them to pay management fees N/A
+100 500 N/A Z Investors having concluded a discretionary management agreement with entities of the Generali Group as well as funds and mandates of the Generali Group that are prohibited by the local laws or regulations applicable to them to pay management fees 100 10,000 N/A

-\ To evaluate the minimum initial subscription amount in another currency, the term "or equivalent" shall be understood as the minimum initial investment amount translated into the relevant currency at the last available exchange rate provided by the European Central Bank

-The Fund may at its discretion decide to create within each Sub-fund different Share Classes with specific features such as different currency and dividend policy.
-The Share Classes may also be hedged in order to attempt to mitigate against the effect of exchange rate fluctuations between the currency of the Share Class and the Reference Currency of the Sub-fund.
+To evaluate the minimum initial subscription amount in another currency, the term "or equivalent" shall be understood as the minimum initial investment amount translated into the relevant currency at the last available exchange rate provided by the European Central hedged in order to attempt to mitigate against the effect of exchange rate fluctuations between the currency of the Share Class and the Reference Currency of the Sub-fund.

-\\ No rebates, fee retrocessions or other commission payments of any kind may be made to third parties or investors by the Fund, the Management Company, the Investment Manager or any of their delegates in respect of Class G.

-\\\The full list of jurisdictions in which Class R is distributed is available at the Fund's registered office.
+Bank.
+No rebates, fee retrocessions or other commission payments of any kind may be made to third parties or investors by the Fund, the Management Company, the Investment Manager or any of their delegates in respect of Class G. The full list of jurisdictions in which Class R is distributed is available at the Fund's registered office.